pinionai/pinionai-streamlit-agent/README.md

 4. To run the application locally, execute the following commands:

-\*Key for google ADC to fun locally.
+\*Key for google ADC to run gemini LLM locally.

 ```bash
    gcloud auth application-default login